 Figure 2: Dell Boomi Dashboard with an unattached AWS-managed Molecule cluster

 You can then attach the Molecules to any environment you have staged and deploy workloads to that Molecule cluster.
+By Default the molecule you deployed will be under ‘Unattached Atoms’.
+When you click on ‘Atom Information’ you will see an option to attach it to an environment.

 Security